 Customer Repurchase Rate answers the question: how many of your customers are making subsequent purchases 2, 3, 4, 5, 10 more times?
-This is answering the question; out of customers who originally purchased in each month, how many made another purchase?
-And when?
+Which answers the question, "Out of customers who originally purchased in each month, how many made another purchase?
+And when did they buy again?"

 Repurchase Rate will tell you that by month 6, 52.7% of you cohort has made 2+ purchases by that point.
 And then in month 7 - 56.22% made a repurchase.
 Repurchase rate numbers increase to the right since its looking for how long does it take for them to come back and make another purchase.

-The more repurchases all the customers create will increase these numbers.
-Goal is to have higher percentages for both as close to 100% (& the left of the chart as purple/pink as possible). :)
+The more repurchases that each customer makes will increase these numbers.
+The goal is to have higher percentages for both as close to 100% or constant growth towards to the left of the chart with purple/pink.